Psyshadow/HCIclone/README.md

 </p>
 By placing the sticky notes on the table the task has been divided into clusters and the problem has been reframed.
 The reframing of the problem leads to a guided solution search and a meaning of needfinding data is made.

+As a learning from the exercise session and the affinity clustering we took, that the project task can be clustered as followed:
+- Stakeholder vision
+- Platform User
+- Content
+- Module style/design
+- Platform Architecture
+- Framework of EWOR

+This clustering was helpful to further understand the projects goals and important framework.

 ## Evaluation
     TODO